Children are Not Small Adults When it Comes to Medical Care

 Young children and infants cannot express their medical issues to doctors in the same ways that adults can.
 A child who is in need of medical care may not be able to speak at all, or may have trouble properly describing how they are feeling.
 Because doctors cannot rely on verbal explanations from young patients, they must be acutely aware of the signs and symptoms of injury and illness.
 Medical professionals who fail to be aware of these limitations and exhibit this level of care when treating children can endanger their patients.

 If your child has been injured or fallen ill while receiving medical care, contact The Haynes Firm today.
-We will work to hold the people responsible for your child’s injuries accountable for their negligence.
+Our medical malpractice lawyers will work to hold the people responsible for your child’s injuries accountable for their negligence.

 Common Pediatric Emergencies